-Iran is a country characterized not only by its geographical position but also by its ancient civilization and by its ancient culture.
+Iran is a country characterized not only by its millenary civilization but by its ancient culture and by its refined Persian music and instruments.

-The music, as a reflection of its heritage, has many deep roots in the country and highlights a particular disposition and taste for all the different periods of its history.
+Traditional Persian music and its instruments as a reflection of its heritage, has very deep roots in the country and highlights a particular disposition and taste for all the different periods of its history.

 A classic image of Iranian figurative art is that of the man or woman musician, indifferently magnificently dressed in silk and brocades, crouched in a flower garden or on a splendid carpet, holding a musical instrument.